Palak-agarw/tree-canopy-loss/Tree_Canopy_Loss.md

 ### A closer look: neighborhood-level tree canopy change
 To better understand tree canopy change patterns, we analyze a neighborhood that has reached the 30% goal and one that is substantially below the goal.
-In both, the bulk of the tree canopy did not change between 2008 and 2018.
-However, when we look closer, we see that tree canopy loss and gain are much more clustered in Upper Roxborough, which meets the goal.
-Here, it appears that some of the loss is related to tree removal along an entire street or throughout a property, whereas, in Richmond, tree canopy change has been more piecemeal and scattered.
-This suggests land use and streets as potential risk factor variables related to tree canopy loss.

 ```r
 paletteChange <- c("green", "orange", "purple")